nlblocks/Easy-CMS/README.md

 ### Disclaimer
-Although there is a login system and i am reasonably sure it is safe, i am **NOT** a Cybersecurity expert and i coding is a just a hobby of mine, not my professional job.
+Although there is a login system and i am reasonably sure it is safe, i am **NOT** a Cybersecurity expert and programming is a just a hobby of mine, not my professional job.

 **Usage is at your own risk!**

 I am not liable in anyway.